OULibraries/ansible-role-filebeat/README.md

 Role Name
 =========

-By default this will collect log files and output them to a locally installed Logstash.
+By default this will collect log files and output them to Logstash.

 Requirements
 ------------